-- This is £260,000 and will be paid directly to Alex. - It will be protected by the FSCS Temporary High Balances protection of up to £1m for 6 months after the date of receipt. - Or could use an NS&I product as this would be guaranteed by the Government - In view of Alex's vulnerable status he should not be pressured into making a decision now but should be paid into an interest paying deposit
+- This is £260,000 and will be paid directly to Alex. - It will be protected by the FSCS Temporary High Balances protection of up to £1m for 6 months after the date of receipt. - In view of Alex's vulnerable status he should not be pressured into making a decision now but should be paid into an interest paying deposit